n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/common-issues.md

 ## Insufficient quota

-This error displays when your OpenAI account doesn't have enough credits to fulfill your request.
-This may mean that your OpenAI trial period has ended, that your OpenAI account needs more credit, or that your OpenAI account has reached its current usage limits.
+This error displays when your OpenAI account doesn't have enough credits or capacity to fulfill your request.
+This may mean that your OpenAI trial period has ended, that your account needs more credit, or that you've gone over a usage limit.

 To troubleshoot this error, in your OpenAI organization:

 * check that your [OpenAI account](https://platform.openai.com/settings/organization/billing/overview){:target=_blank .external-link} has enough credit
 * check that you haven't exceeded your organization's [usage limits](https://platform.openai.com/account/rate-limits){:target=_blank .external-link}
-* check that you haven't exceeded your OpenAI project's usage limits by selecting the project in your [organization settings](https://platform.openai.com/settings/organization){:target=_blank .external-link} and viewing the project limits
+* check that you haven't passed your OpenAI project's usage limits.
+Select the project in your [organization settings](https://platform.openai.com/settings/organization){:target=_blank .external-link} and view or change the project limits.

 In n8n: